Oklahoma, Kentucky teachers strike for higher pay, education funding

 The Republican-controlled Kentucky House and Senate passed a surprise 291-page pension reform bill last week which, among other things, changes the pension plan for new teachers, according to the Courier Journal.

-At the state Capitol on Monday, demonstrators are demanding lawmakers include adequate education funding as they work on the state budget.
+At the state Capitol, demonstrators demanded lawmakers include adequate education funding as they work on the state budget.

 “We will be here watching every move legislators make,” Stephanie Winkler, president of the Kentucky Education Association, told the Courier Journal.
 “If this budget is not in the best interest of public education students and public service, then we will react.”